Crankpin: Configurations

 In a single-cylinder engine, straight engine or flat engine, each crankpin normally serves just one cylinder.
 This results for a relatively simple design which is the cheapest to produce.
 Some V-twin engines use a single cylinder per crankpin.

 Most V engines have each pair of cylinders sharing a crankpin.
 This usually requires an offset between the cylinders in each bank, resulting in a simple connecting rod design.
 If a cylinder offset is not used, then the connecting rods must be articulated or forked at the big end.
 Forked connecting rods are mainly used in V-twin motorcycle engines, but in the past were found on a number of automobile and aero engines, such as the Rolls-Royce Merlin aero engine of the WWII era.
-Articulated connecting rods consist of a "master" rod attached to the crank pin, with a "slave" rod connected to the big end of master rod.
+Articulated connecting rods consist of a "master" rod attached to the crank pin, with a "slave" rod connected to the big end of the master rod.
 This design was used in older or exotic V engines.

 Radial engines use a more complicated version of articulated connecting rods, where a single "master" connecting rod attached to the single crankpin (one for each row in multi-row designs), and smaller bearings for each of the corresponding cylinders machined into the big end of the master rod.

 Cylindrical crank pins were fitted onto the driving wheels of steam locomotives.
 They were connected to the driving rods that transmitted power from the cylinder to the wheel.
 The crank pin was usually made of high-quality steel because it had to withstand high forces.

 The crank pin of a locomotive corresponds to the offset of a crankshaft in other crank drives.
 The distance from the centre of the crank pin to the centre of the wheel is also called offset and is exactly half the stroke of the pistons.